 Electric hook-ups are available year-round at most state parks, while water and showers are usually available in the on-season, which is typically from April 1 through Oct.
 31. At Roaring River, Bennett Spring and Montauk state parks, the on-season begins Feb.
 25. Some northern parks begin on-season operation on April 15.
 The on-season for Table Rock State Park runs from March through November.

-A two-night minimum stay on the weekend (Friday and Saturday or Saturday and Sunday) is required at most state parks for reservations.
+A two-night minimum stay on the weekend (Friday and Saturday or Saturday and Sunday) is required at Big Lake, Lake of the Ozarks, Pershing, St. Joe, Table Rock, Mark Twain, Wakonda, Wallace and Watkins Mill state parks.
 Camping is limited to any 15 days within a 30-consecutive-day period at any one park.

 LEAVE NO TRACE